The Weinstein Company: Financial restructuring

-On June 5, 2009, the Weinstein Company announced the hiring of a financial adviser to restructure the finances of the company.
+On June 5, 2009, TWC announced the hiring of a financial adviser to restructure the finances of the company.
 After July 2009, many layoffs occurred at TWC, and the release dates of some films were pushed back.
 On September 14, 2009, TWC sold its stake in Genius Products, which served as TWC's home video distributor from 2006 to 2009.
 Genius, however, had announced to exit the home video distribution business and the DVD rights that were distributed by Genius were sold to Vivendi Entertainment.
 TWC also struck a deal with Vivendi.
 The same year, it won a Peabody Award for The No. 1 Ladies' Detective Agency.

 On January 13, 2010, TWC announced more layoffs at the company after the box office failure of Nine.
-On February 21, 2010, the Weinstein Company made a deal with Sony Pictures Home Entertainment releasing the DVDs through Sony Pictures Worldwide Acquisitions Group.
-Bob and Harvey Weinstein attempted to buy back Miramax from Disney in 2010, but the attempt was unsuccessful.
+On February 21, 2010, TWC made a deal with Sony Pictures Home Entertainment releasing the DVDs through Sony Pictures Worldwide Acquisitions Group.
+Bob and Harvey Weinstein attempted to buy back Miramax Films from Disney in 2010, but the attempt was unsuccessful.

 An ownership interest in TWC's library, at that point consisting of 200 titles, was sold off to Goldman Sachs and Assured Guaranty in 2010.
 The sale freed TWC from bankruptcy, and Goldman Sachs' stake in the library was purchased by AMC Networks in 2015.
 According to Deadline Hollywood: "The library will revert to the Weinstein Company itself when the remaining debt has been paid off by the films in question."

-On January 4, 2011, the Weinstein Company had agreed to acquire a 25% stake in Starz Media.
+On January 4, 2011, TWC agreed to acquire a 25% stake in Starz Media.
 Because of this, Starz Media subsidiary Anchor Bay Entertainment became the home video distributor for all TWC films.
 On February 3, 2011, the Weinsteins extracted a $75 million consolation prize from their former parent company, Disney, thus improving their filmmaking careers.
 As a result, Disney handed over its 50% stake in Project Runway, and reduced its share in four jointly owned films, including Scary Movie and Spy Kids, from 50% to 5%.
-On February 27, 2011, TWC-distributed film The King's Speech brought to the company their first Academy Award for Best Picture at the 83rd Academy Awards, after the brothers' last Best Picture Oscar winner Chicago had won in 2002 when Bob and Harvey Weinstein were at Miramax, controlled by then corporate owner Disney.
+On February 27, 2011, TWC-distributed film The King's Speech brought to the company their first Academy Award for Best Picture at the 83rd Academy Awards, after the brothers' last Best Picture Oscar winner Chicago had won in 2002 when Bob and Harvey Weinstein were at Miramax Films, controlled by then corporate owner Disney.
 Their previous Best Picture nominees for TWC were 2008's The Reader and 2009's Inglourious Basterds, the latter film a co-production with Universal Pictures and A Band Apart.
 On March 25, 2011, the company formed a video game division named TWC Games.
 TWC Games formed a strategic consultancy with Beefy Media, a video game production company, to foster relationships with publishers and create high-quality games.